Higher Order Rigidity and Energy: Rigidity - Summary and definitions

 This means we can easily test for the existence of a $(1,2)$-flex: first solve a linear system to find any $(1,1)$ flex $\p'$; then fix $\p'$ and try to solve the linear system

 This is linear as the right hand side has been fixed.
 As discussed above, there is a solution iff there is a $(1,2)$-flex, since they are all related by scaling.
 Meanwhile note that $K$ is the kernel of the coefficient matrix of the second linear system, which is the same as the one used to define $(1,1)$ flexes\footnote{Readers familiar with rigidity theory will recognize it as the rigidity matrix of $(G,\p)$.}.
-Thus when there is has a solution, it has a unique solution in $\overline{K}$.
+Thus when there is a solution, it has a unique solution in $\overline{K}$.

 The algorithm for $k\ge 3$ is to continue the pattern.
-Suppose that we have found a $(1,k)$-flex, $\p(t) = \p + \p' t + \cdots + \p^{(k)}$ with the property that $\p^{(i)}\in \overline{K}$ for $2\le i\le k$.
+Suppose that we have found a $(1,k)$-flex, $\p(t) = \p + \p' t + \cdots + \frac{1}{k!}\p^{(k)}$ with the property that $\p^{(i)}\in \overline{K}$ for $2\le i\le k$.
 With these choices fixed, the system \eqref{eq:flex} for $k+1$ is linear system in $\p^{(k+1)}$, namely

 (where the kernel of the coefficient matrix is still $K$).
-If there is a solution, we get a unique solution in $\overline{K}$.
+If there is a solution, we get a unique solution in $\overline{K}$ (see also Lemma~\ref{lem:kcomp}).
 If there is no solution in $\overline{K}$, then from Lemma~\ref{lem:kcomp} we get a certificate that there is no $(1,k+1)$-flex.

-By induction, using Lemma \ref{lem:kcomp} and the preceding argument, once we fix $\p'$, if there is a $(1,k)$-flex, we can find it by searching for $\p^{(i)}$ in $\overline{K}$ one step at a time, without having to back up.
+By induction, using Lemma \ref{lem:kcomp} and the preceding argument, once we fix $\p'$, if there is a $(1,k)$-flex, we can find it uniquely by searching for $\p^{(i)}$ in $\overline{K}$ one step at a time, without having to back up.
 Combining the algorithm with Theorem \ref{thm:alex}, we get: \begin{theorem} Let $(G,\p)$ be a framework with $\dim(K)=1$.
 For any fixed $k\in \mathbb{N}$, there is an efficient algorithm that either certifies that $(G,\p)$ is rigid or that it has a $(1,k)$-flex. \end{theorem}

 We don't know in advance which $k$ to pick, so we don't get an algorithm that efficiently decides rigidity, even in this special case.
 However, the results of this paper indicate that, if, for large $k$, $(G,\p)$ has a $(1,k)$-flex, it will feel very ``soft''.